andresg9108/processpy/README.md

 </script>
 ~~~

-See how the first line indicates "'<!--Route: temp2.html-->'", which tells this page which template to use, which in this case is "temp2.html".
+See how the first line indicates "<!-Route: temp2.html->", which tells this page which template to use, which in this case is "temp2.html".
 Now we run Command #1 for the last time and if all goes well, we will have two pages using two different templates.

 <span id="TheProcessSql"></span>
 ## The process sql ##